rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 Additionally to the traditional nlog setup where log information can be send to any target, ETLBox comes with a set of Tasks and a recommended nlog configuration.
 This will allow you to have a more advanced logging into your database.
-E.g., you can create log tables and stored procudures useful for logging in SQL with the `CreateLogTablesTask`.
+E.g., you can create log tables and stored procedures useful for logging in SQL with the `CreateLogTablesTask`.

 It will basically create two log tables - the table etl.Log for the "normal" log and a table etl.LoadProcess to store information about your ETL run.
 Whenever you use a Control Flow or Data Flow task, log information then is written into the etl.Log table.